ARM-software/psa-api/doc/crypto/api/keys/management.rst

         The following attributes are optional:

-        *   If the key size is nonzero, it must be equal to the key size of the stored key material.
+        *   If the key size is nonzero, it must be equal to the key size of the key material.

         .. note::
-            The key material corresponding to the specified location and label must already exist within the implementation's storage.
+            The specified location and label must refer to valid key material within the implementation's storage.
-            This function does not import or create key material; it only registers existing key material under the provided attributes.
+            This function does not import or generate key material; it only registers existing key material under the provided attributes.

     .. param:: const uint8_t * label
         Buffer containing a label that identifies the key material to be registered.

-        The contents of this label are interpreted by the implementation and may correspond to a pre-provisioned or otherwise securely stored key within the location specified in the provided attributes.
+        The contents of this label are interpreted by the implementation and may correspond to a pre-provisioned, securely stored, or deterministically derived key within the location specified in the provided attributes.
     .. param:: size_t label_length
         Size of the ``label`` buffer in bytes.
     .. param:: psa_key_id_t * key